olli4/geotessera/docs/quickstart.rst

 Step 1: Check Data Availability
 --------------------------------

-⭐ **RECOMMENDED FIRST STEP**: Before downloading embeddings, check what data is available for your region of interest.
+Before downloading embeddings, we recommend check what data is available for your region of interest.

 Generate a global coverage map::